What Happened To Qball Wireless Mic From Shark Tank Season 9?

 Cox added that since "Shark Tank," he had expanded his office space and hired more support staff, thanks in large part to having already doubled his 2017 sales as of October 2018.

-Is PeeQ Technologies still in business?
+Is Qball and PeeQ Technologies still in business?

 PeeQ Technologies' website for Qball is still functional and taking orders, and its social media pages are still updated regularly.
 By all appearances, this is a fully functioning business.

-For $20 more, though, you can opt for the Qball Pro, which adds the ring light described in Shane Cox's second Qball patent.
+If you feel like spending a little more, you can opt for the Qball Pro, which adds the ring light described in Shane Cox's second Qball patent.
 This ring light changes color depending on the Qball's status — it's green when the mic is active, red when the mic is muted, white with small red dots when charging, and blue when sleeping.
-The Qball store also sells replacement microphone windscreens, various colors of $25 Qball covers, an $89 Qball sterilizer, and a bundle of all of the above.
+In addition to the Qball site, you can also find the Qball Plus on Amazon.

 What's next for PeeQ Technologies' founder?